Page 2 - Magento Guides

 Instant purchase is a default Magento 2 option that brings customers directly to the checkout page after they press a corresponding button.
 Yet, products can be purchased instantly one item at a time.

 The instant purchase functionality is available for the registered customers, provided they have default shipping and billing addresses set in their accounts.
-You also need to configure the payment methods and make sure that there is a shipping method available for the countries stated in the default billing address.
+You also need to configure the payment methods and make sure that there is a shipping method available for the countries stated in the default billing addressihor

 There are a lot of aspects in the you need to pay attention to.
 The URLs are what you can start with.
 Once you of your Magento website, you might also want to edit the way your product links look like.